 Since this is a leave-on exfoliant, it doesn't require any harsh scrubbing.
 It promises to gently clear away dead skin cells and acne with salicylic acid instead.

-If you'd rather avoid scrubs, Perricone MD's Pore Refiner works as a toner.
+If you'd rather avoid scrubs, Perricone MD's Pore Minimizing Toner works well to hydrate skin, while also removing excess oil and dirt from the skin.
 Dab it onto a cotton pad, and apply once over the face.
+With consistent use over time, pores may appear smaller.

 Preissig J, Hamilton K, Markus R. Current laser resurfacing technologies: a review that delves beneath the surface.
 Semin Plast Surg.
 2012;26(3):109-116. doi:10.1055/s-0032-1329413